shivashant25/Sentinel-with-XDR/labguide/part-01/lab07.md

 ## Lab 07 - Ingest Logs from Microsoft Purview

 ## Lab scenario

-Set up log ingestion from Microsoft Purview into a SIEM (Security Information and Event Management) solution for security monitoring and analysis.
+Microsoft Purview is a data governance solution.
+It helps customers gain deep knowledge of all their data while maintaining control over its use.
+In this lab, you will implement the setup for logging Microsoft Purview and direct the logs into a Security Information and Event Management (SIEM) platform for comprehensive security monitoring and analysis.

 ## Lab objectives (Duration: 45 minutes)
 In this lab, you will complete the following tasks: